publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptD/ch55/schIX/m__us_usc_t5_s5595.md

     “Government Publishing Office” substituted for “Government Printing Office” in subsec. (a)(1)(C), (2)(B)(ix) on authority of [section 1301(b) of Pub.
 L. 113–235][/us/pl/113/235/s1301/b], set out as a note preceding [section 301 of Title 44][/us/usc/t44/s301], Public Printing and Documents.

-    “Director of the Government Publishing Office” substituted for “Public Printer” in subsec. (b), on authority of [section 1301(d) of Pub.
+    “Director of the Government Publishing Office” substituted for “Public Printer” in subsec. (b) on authority of [section 1301(d) of Pub.
 L. 113–235][/us/pl/113/235/s1301/d], set out as a note under [section 301 of Title 44][/us/usc/t44/s301], Public Printing and Documents.

  __Effective Date of 1999 Amendment__